Supporting people to be involved

 At one of our more recent sessions we had 30 people attend - the session agenda is here

-Working with our Patient and Public Involvement (PPI) Committee we are developing induction information for people who wish to be more involved in our work, particularly with our PPI Committee.
+Working with our Patient and Public Involvement (PPI) Committee we are developing an induction programme for people who wish to be more involved in our work, particularly joining our PPI Committee.
 See here how this is beginning to take shape - we would welcome any comments on the content.
+Once we have agreed our induction fact sheet we will be developing a wider programme of induction, again working with patient representatives and running information sessions which go through the induction in more detail.

 Patient Engagement Network